 Image credit: NASA, May 16, 2011

 Do you have the right stuff in your career?
-As I watched the Space Shuttle Endeavour blast off for the last time ever on Monday, I was inspired (Endeavour is the program’s 2nd to last shuttle launch ever – Atlantis will embark on its final mission June 28th, 2011.)
+As I watched the Space Shuttle Endeavour blast off for the last time ever on a Monday in May 2011, I was inspired (Endeavour is the program’s 2nd to last shuttle launch ever – Atlantis embarked on its final mission June 28th, 2011.)
 Growing up, the universe has fascinated me.
 Even now as an adult, I’m truly astounded at just how enormous space really is.
 I have good memories and some horrifying ones as a child watching the shuttle launches.
 I always wanted to be an astronaut, but in 1986, Challenger made it very clear that this was a potentially dangerous profession.
 At that very moment, I knew that I wanted to help people succeed.
 Rather than becoming an astronaut, I wanted to help others pursue their dreams.
 That was now my dream.

 When Endeavour launched, I was overcome with such admiration for those that are part of the space program that I simply had to blog about it.
 But let’s stay focused – there is relevance to the job search and your career.
 You have to have the right stuff to be an astronaut, but it doesn’t stop there.
 Do you have the right stuff in your career?
 Here’s what I realized: